 The 5G radio itself demands power and can be one of the costliest components in an Internet of Things (IoT) device.
 However, newly developed software radios can eliminate analogue radio components, cutting the cost by 90 percent while also reducing weight and power consumption.
-This opens the way for ‘smart dust’ sensors that could one day be embedded in paint or sprayed over farmland.
+This opens the way for tech like ‘smart dust’ sensors that are speculated to one day be embedded in paint or sprayed over farmland.

 Making wearables smaller and lighter is a massive benefit for health-focused devices.
 People are more likely to wear a slim, fashionable band than a big, chunky watch.
 Smart rings or ‘hearables’ – smart earphones – also become more appealing when they are smaller and lighter.

 As sensor prices continue to fall it is becoming easier to embed clinical grade monitoring of pulse, blood pressure, blood oxygen, breathing and more.
 Wearables can then help users better manage everything from stress and sleep patterns, to exercise plans and chronic conditions.
 For patients with chronic health conditions, healthcare providers could use analytics to process data sent over 5G from a wearable device.
 The patient would get real-time feedback on whether everything was normal, if they needed to book a check-up or, in the worst case, seek emergency assistance.

 5G for real-time feedback and overcoming the issue of over crowding in the IoT

 Real-time feedback makes exercise management more effective too.
 Casual runners could get alerts to tell them to push harder or ease off.
 An Olympic marathoner might receive pacing information based on weather conditions, previous performance, and the performance of other runners in the race.
 All this could also be collated for television viewers to provide further insight.They might see, for instance, that the leader has increased their pace, but their heart rate has climbed significantly, suggesting they might soon slow down.